Biodiversity Informatics Visualization

 Ben Bederson, Associate Professor, Computer Science

 Cynthia Sims Parr, Research Associate (ornithology, evolutionary ecology)

 Current collaborators: Catherine Plaisant, HCIL; The SPIRE project UMBC; Phil Myers, University of Michigan Museum of Zoology; Bill Fagan U Maryland Biology; Kevin Omland UMBC Biology.

 Former team members and collaborators include Dana Campbell, Jeff Jensen, Svetlana Yarosh, and eight undergraduate design partners.

 Please contact us at our individual email addresses.

 Lee, B., C.S.
 Parr, C. Plaisant, B.B.
 Bederson, V.D.
 Veksler, W.D.
 Gray, and C. Kotfila.
-Interactive Exploration of Networks with Enhanced Tree Layouts, To appear in IEEE TVCG Special Issue on Visual Analytics.
+Interactive Exploration of Networks with Enhanced Tree Layouts, Appeared in TVCG Special Issue on Visual Analytics.

 Lee, B., C.S.
 Parr, C. Plaisant, and B.B.
 Bederson.
 Visualizing graphs as trees: Plant a seed and watch it grow.
 Proceedings of Graph Drawing 2005, Lecture Notes in Computer Science 3843, Springer-Verlag, 516-518.